aws-samples/aws-hpc-tutorials/content/04-serverless/07-slurm-lambda-final/07-final3.md

 Now you will attach the policy you have created to the role that your Lambda function assumes.

 1. You will need the name of the default execution role created by AWS Lambda shown in [**section f**](/04-serverless/06-slurm-lambda-config/06-config2.html).
 You can get the name of this role using the AWS CLI as shown below.
-It should be called slurmAPI-role-XYZ where XYZ is a random string
+It should be called SlurmFrontEnd-role-XYZ where XYZ is a random string

    ```bash
    aws iam list-roles --query "Roles[*].[RoleName]" --output=text | grep "SlurmFrontEnd-role"